 Sometimes the problem is not that serious as we think.
-The connection issue you are facing with earbuds might be caused by the outdated version of Galaxy wearable app.
-So, just update the Samsung wearable and you ware ready to go.
+The connection issue you are facing with earbuds might be caused by the outdated version of the Galaxy wearable app.
+So, update the Samsung wearable, and you ware ready to go.

 Solution 5: Connect Samsung Care

-All the solution we have provided didn’t work for you.
-In that case, you can visit Samsung care to repair or replace your Galaxy earbuds.
-If your Samsung Buds are in warranty then they will replace or repair you Earbuds free of cost.
+All the solutions we have provided didn’t work for you.
+In that case, you should visit Samsung care to repair or replace your Galaxy earbuds.
+If your Samsung Buds are in warranty, then they will return or repair you Earbuds free of cost.

 Buy cases for your Galaxy Earbuds: Amazon